Skip to main content

 Clock Source

 The scan rate is generated from the internal crystal oscillator.
-Alternatively, the scan rate can be a division of an external clock provided on CIO3.
+Alternatively, the scan rate can be a division of an external clock provided on the appropriate pin (T7: CIO3, T8: FIO2).

 To subdivide the external clock pulses for a slower scan rate, use STREAM_EXTERNAL_CLOCK_DIVISOR.